GSA/fedramp-gov/_posts/2023-07-14-fedramp-guidance-for-m-21-31-and-m-22-09.md

 FedRAMP, in consultation with OMB, assessed that M-21-31 does not apply directly to CSP offerings (unless that CSP is a government system); however, FedRAMP authorized CSOs must comply with M-21-31 by supporting agency implementations within the cloud offering.
 These requirements are reflected in the FedRAMP Rev. 5 baselines (specifically AC-4 (4), AU-11, and SI-4 (10)).

 <h3>Additional Guidance</h3>
-Further guidance for agencies is included in the <b></b>bullets below extracted from Section 3 of <a href="https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf" target="_blank" rel="noopener noreferrer">OMB Memorandum 22-09, “Moving the U.S. Government Toward Zero Trust Cybersecurity Principles”</a></b>,  which is related to and references M-19-26 and M-21-31.
+Further guidance for agencies is included in the <b>bullets below extracted from Section 3 of <a href="https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf" target="_blank" rel="noopener noreferrer">OMB Memorandum 22-09, “Moving the U.S. Government Toward Zero Trust Cybersecurity Principles”</a></b>,  which is related to and references M-19-26 and M-21-31.

 <p style="margin-left: 25px;"><b>OMB M-19-26 and OMB M-21-31 – Alternatives to network inspection</b></p>
 <p style="margin-left: 25px;">